Students explore the arts through drawing, sculpture, painting, clowning, theatre, dance, vocal music, and both rock and concert band instruments.

 Grades 9 and 10 students can also take a full-year Guitar class which teaches notation, chordal, scale, picking, strumming basics, giving students the lifelong skills to take their enjoyment of guitar wherever life leads them - from the campfire to the stage!

-Theatre and drama classes at ASW encourage the growth of creative, reflective and communication skills through practical work.
+Theatre and drama classes at ASW are available to students from grades 6 to 12.
+These classes encourage the growth of creative, reflective and communication skills through practical work.
 Emphasis is placed on the artistic process and the students’ understanding of this process as an essential component to their artistic development through continuous investigation, planning, goal setting, rehearsing, performing, reflection and evaluation.

-MS students can choose between Theatre Arts, TVASW and Stagecraft
+Middle School students can choose between Theatre Arts, TVASW and Stagecraft.

-HS students can choose between Intro to Theatre, Advanced Theatre, Stagecraft and IB Theatre Arts
+High School students can choose between Intro to Theatre, Advanced Theatre, Stagecraft and IB Theatre Arts.

 The IB DP Theatre course at ASW is multifaceted and gives students the opportunity to actively engage in theatre as creators, designers, directors and performers.
 It emphasizes working both individually and collaboratively as part of a larger ensemble.

 Dance class is available to students in grades 6 to 10, as part of the Middle Years Programme (MYP).
 MYP Dance focuses on teaching students how to express themselves creatively through movement.
 Students discover their voice as dancers by experiencing different dance genres and styles, and making connections between dance and other subject areas.
 Dance units are inquiry based providing students with opportunities to research and investigate their interests in dance including research about genres, dancers, and choreographers.

 Dance students engage in all aspects of the creative process including devising, refining, and presenting dance.
 As part of the Process Journal, students analyze and reflect on the choices they made throughout the creative process.